cclauss/macfsevents/README.rst

 **watchdog**:

-  This library actually builds on the code in :mod:`MacFSEvents` (this project), but currently does not support Python 3 (though this should happen soon).
+  This library actually builds on the code in :mod:`MacFSEvents` (this project).
 It also includes shell utilities.

 **pyobjc-framework-FSEvents**